Barry Bonds: 2000 season

-2001 season
+2001 season: Single-season home run record

-The next year, Bonds's offensive production reached even higher levels, breaking not only his own personal records but several major league records.
+The next year, Bonds's offensive production reached even higher levels, breaking not only his own personal records but several Major League records.
 In the Giants' first 50 games in 2001, he hit 28 home runs, including 17 in May—a career high.
 This early stretch included his 500th career Major League home run hit on April 17 against Terry Adams of the Los Angeles Dodgers.
-He also hit 39 home runs by the All-star break (a major league record), drew a major league record 177 walks, and had a .515 on-base average, a feat not seen since Mickey Mantle and Ted Williams over forty years earlier.
+He became the 17th member and fourth Giant to reach the milestone.
+Following his 500th home run, his father Bobby suggested to him that he should start collecting every game-used bat in which he hit a home run, which he did.
+He also hit 39 home runs by the All-star break (a Major League record), drew a Major League record 177 walks, and had a .515 on-base average, a feat not seen since Mickey Mantle and Ted Williams over forty years earlier.
 Bonds' slugging percentage (.863) was the fifth-highest in MLB history, and the highest since Josh Gibson's .868 in 1943.

+"Bonds hits it, deep to right field, way back!
+Is this the one?!
+There's a new record-holder!
+The single-season mark is 71!
+Barry Bonds has the title!"